Sarthak-1408/Sarthak-1408/README.md

 - 🤚 About me - **I'm data science student, a self-taught programmer.
 I am working on Data science for more than 10 months, In this period I'm learning new kinds of stuff in day-to-day life and solve many machine learning and deep learning problems.
 Always open to new opportunities 🙋‍♂️.**

-- 🌱 I’m currently learning - **Natural Language Processing and Computer Vision , I almost spend 1 year in Machine Learning and Deep Learning and Learn most of the advanced topics.**
+- 🌱 I’m currently learning - **Natural Language Processing and Computer Vision , I almost spend 1 year in Machine Learning and Deep Learning and Learn most of the topics.**

 - 👯 I’m looking to collaborate on - **Google and Other Tech Companies.**